confluentinc/learn-monitoring-troubleshooting-exercises/01.monitoring.publishers/README.md

-# Case Study 1: Deciphering Cluster Load
+# Case Study 1: Monitoring Kafka Producers in Python

+There is an easy startup guide for using Confluent Cloud over at https://developer.confluent.io/get-started/python/.
+A brief list of points is below as well.
 ## Setting up Confluent Cloud
 ### Cluster Setup
 1. Create an account on https://confluent.cloud